Hannibal046/Awesome-LLM/README.md

 🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
 Here is a curated list of papers about large language models, especially relating to ChatGPT.
 It also contains frameworks for LLM training, tools to deploy LLM, courses and tutorials about LLM and all publicly available LLM checkpoints and APIs.

 ## Trending LLM Projects

-- [mistral.rs](https://github.com/EricLBuehler/mistral.rs) - Blazingly fast LLM inference.
+- [LibreChat](https://github.com/danny-avila/LibreChat) - All-In-One AI Conversations with LibreChat.
-- [dspy](https://github.com/stanfordnlp/dspy) - DSPy: The framework for programming—not prompting—foundation models.
+- [Open-Sora](https://github.com/hpcaitech/Open-Sora) - Democratizing Efficient Video Production for All.
-- [QWen2](https://github.com/QwenLM/Qwen2) - Qwen2 is the large language model series developed by Qwen team, Alibaba Cloud.
+- [LLM101n](https://github.com/karpathy/LLM101n) - Let's build a Storyteller.
-- [DeepSeek-Coder-V2](https://github.com/deepseek-ai/DeepSeek-Coder-V2) - an open-source Mixture-of-Experts (MoE) code language model that achieves performance comparable to GPT4-Turbo in code-specific tasks.
+- [Gemma 2](https://blog.google/technology/developers/google-gemma-2/) - A new open model standard for efficiency and performance from Google.

 ## Table of Content